Old Norwegian Sheep: Characteristics

 Old Norwegian Sheep is small and easy at foot.
 The colour scheme varies greatly.
 Unlike Spælsau, it is not desirable for the wool to be long, as this can cause issues during winter.
 The breed naturally sheds its wool, and so there should be little or no need to shear.
 Rams should have horns and ewes may have horns.

 Herd behaviour

 Ewes and lambs form herds of 20-40 animals, whilst rams form herds of their own.
-The breed is particularly alert, and there is alway one animal on guard.
+The breed is particularly alert, and there is always one individual on guard.
 When escaping predators, the herd will flee in a distinctive pattern that draws the predator towards the stronger animals thereby protecting weaker individuals.
 Because of the breed's speed, losses to predators are very rarely registered.

 Grazing

 The grazing habits of the Old Norwegian Sheep is adapted to the heather moorlands of Coastal Norway.
 In addition to common heather, Old Norwegian Sheep graze on leaves, herbs, kelp and other seaweeds.
 The breed can dig through the snow to reach heather even during the winter.
 This, combined with the relatively mild winters in Coastal Norway, means that the breed is capable of being kept outside the entire year.